marceloacosta/extract_tables_from_pdf/README.md

 ## Troubleshooting

 If you encounter issues related to Java, please ensure that the `JAVA_HOME` environment variable is set correctly.
-Follow the instructions in the [previous response](https://www.reddit.com/r/ChatGPT/comments/t5v5g5/-/h5np5w0) to set up `JAVA_HOME` and the `PATH` environment variable for your operating system.

 ## License